compliance-framework/docs/docs/architecture/assessment-runtime/job-runner.md

 ### Components:

-**Configuration Manager (CM)**: Responsible for managing the configuration of the system, including jobs, plugins, and other settings.
+**Configuration Manager (CM)**: Responsible for managing the configuration of the system, including jobs, providers, and other settings.

 **Job Manager (JM)**: Responsible for scheduling jobs, handling configuration changes, including job cancellations and additions, and coordinating the other components.

-**Plugin Manager (PM)**: Responsible for downloading and managing plugins that are executed by the Job Runners.
+**Plugin Manager (PM)**: Responsible for downloading and managing providers that are executed by the Job Runners.

-**Job Runner (JR)**: Responsible for running individual plugins with a given context and collecting observations (results) from the plugins.
+**Job Runner (JR)**: Responsible for running individual providers with a given context and collecting observations (results) from the providers.

 **Resource Monitor (RM)**: Continuously monitors global and individual job memory and CPU usage.